 There were still saloons even though it was an “officially” dry town and had been since 1911 when the city was incorporated by a vote of 88 yeas to 86 nays.
 There were a few dozen residential lots, clustered mostly on the east side of Bridge Street.
 The rest of the area was dotted with small farms, it was a pretty quiet place to grow up.

-Florian Marsalek grew artichokes, peas and had walnut trees, which were a big crop in those days before the development of efficient railroad refrigerator cars which changed farming from dry crops to the fresh vegetables that we know now.
+Fred Marsalek grew artichokes, peas and had walnut trees, which were a big crop in those days before the development of efficient railroad refrigerator cars which changed farming from dry crops to the fresh vegetables that we know now.
 Entire families lived on small acreages which wouldn’t be profitable to farm today.
 People still kept chickens and many had milk cows.
 There were barns behind most houses because the day of the horse wasn’t over yet.
 Many farmers still used them for cultivation and pulling wagons and buggies.
-Florian didn’t buy his first auto until 1929.
+Fred didn’t buy his first auto until 1929.
 Valley road was just a dirt track and would have been nearly impassable when it rained.

 On that day, dad probably rode to school with Newell Buss and his brothers, They came down from their ranch behind Mount Picacho, picking up my dad and uncle at the dairy.
 A buckboard full of young schoolboys pulled by a tired old horse who spent the school day hitched to a post in front of the school, a nosebag of grain hooked behind his ears, swishing his tail at the occasional fly.